-NEF’s work in Syria dates back to its earliest days, when it helped to resettle and provide relief to Armenian and Syrian refugees and orphans from the Ottoman Empire.
-As the humanitarian crisis abated, Syria became a proving ground for many of NEF’s pioneering economic and social development activities in agriculture, vocational training, and youth development.
+NEF’s current work in Syria builds upon NEF’s long commitment to Syria’s development, which dates back to its earliest days when NEF helped to resettle and provide relief to at least a million Armenian, Assyrian, and Greek refugees and orphans after the collapse of the Ottoman Empire.
+As the humanitarian crisis abated, NEF continued to work in Syria for many decades to follow, pioneering innovative economic and social development activities in agriculture, vocational training, and youth development.

 - The Aurora Humanitarian Initiative and Near East Foundation Gratitude Scholarship Program

 - See more news

 Advancing Livelihoods through Support to Agricultural Markets